Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 Ready to Build Your Outdoor Living Space?

-We handle permits, engineering, custom manufacturing, and installation.
+We design, manufacture, and install every project in-house with our own local crew, and many go up with no permit hassle at all—we’ll tell you exactly what your project needs.
 Most projects go from first call to finished in 3–8 weeks.
 If you’re thinking about an outdoor living space for this summer, now’s the time to start the conversation.

 Frequently Asked Questions